 Load Forecasting Techniques

-Provide a general overview of the different approaches to load forecasting.
-Be sure to include many different approaches; Explain terms like Horizon, and differentiate between single-step and multistep.

 Different techniques have been used for load forecasting; these techniques can be categorized into two major categories namely, statistical and artificial intelligence (AI) techniques.
 The boundary between the two categories is becoming more and more equivocal as time goes by; this is due to the multidisciplinary collaborations in the scientific community [1].

 Statistical Techniques